All pens seviced, tested, and restored as appropriate. Free U.K. postage.

 Posted by Kevin Randle on

-I recently wrote about a MacNiven & Cameron 'The Cameron Pen', dating from around 1912.
-The pen is, essentially, a bulb filler but it originally had two metal bars that were used to compress the sac, much like a modern 'aerometric' affair.
+I recently wrote about a MacNiven & Cameron 'The Cameron Pen' The pen is, essentially, a bulb filler but it originally had two metal bars that were used to compress the sac, much like a modern 'aerometric' affair.
 I have now finished work on the pen but am still unable to source the filler bars, but I live in hope.
 It's a hard rubber pen, in outstanding condition, with no signs of oxidation, it must have been kept in the dark for most of its life.
-It uses a full length ink sac so all of the...
+It uses a full length ink sac so all of the the whole pen...

 Read more →